FAQ

 -

-SLEI stands for Stanford Latino Entrepreneurship Initiative.
-LBAN partnered with Stanford to create SLEI to analyze, research, and grow Latino-owned businesses and entrepreneurship across the U.S. LBAN and Stanford lead and support SLEI.
+LBAN collaborates with Stanford Graduate School of Business to create the Stanford Latino Entrepreneurship Initiative (SLEI) to analyze, research, and grow Latino-owned businesses and entrepreneurship across the U.S. LBAN and Stanford Graduate School of Business lead and support SLEI.

 How are you funded?